CountyEthics

 Recommendations 3

-• Visit in the afternoon when the west-facing boulders receive direct sun and have had maximum drying time — carefully touch-test holds before climbing.
+• Visit in the afternoon or evening when the west-facing boulders have had maximum sun exposure, and test friction on lower-grade problems before committing to anything harder.

 Today